geopm/geopm/docs/source/runtime.rst

 the application is using all cores of the system, the GEOPM control thread will be pinned to the highest logical CPU.

-Many ways exist to launch an MPI application, and no single uniform way of enforcing MPI rank CPU affinities can work across all job launch mechanisms.
-OpenMP runtimes, which are linked with compiler choice, also have different mechanisms for affinitizing OpenMP threads within CPUs available to each MPI process.
-The GEOPM control thread can also be launched as an application thread or process that can either be part of the primary MPI application or a completely different MPI application.
-Due to these factors, it is challenging to document the correct process affinitization across all configurations.
-Please refer to your site documentation about CPU affinity for the best solution for your system and consider extending the ``geopmlaunch`` wrapper to support your system configuration.
-For information on how to share these implementations with the community, refer to :doc:`contrib`.

 Resource Manager Integration
 ----------------------------